bistacos/photopicker/README.md

 # iFly Media Purchaser App

 A Node app built with Angular, Express, and a lightweight MongoDB backend.
 For demonstration purposes only.
+Angular/Express skeleton cloned from [scotch-io/node-todo](https://github.com/scotch-io/node-todo)

 ## Requirements